volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

 ### mintRental

-    function mintRental(uint256 tokenId, uint256 startIndex, uint256 stopIndex, address renter) external returns (bool success)
+    function mintRental(uint256 tokenId, uint256 start, uint256 end, address renter) external

 The owner of the token `tokenId` mints rental tokens and assigns them to `renter`.
-The number of tokens minted is equal to `stopIndex - startIndex + 1`.
+The start and end time is divided by `minRentTime` to work out the `startIndex` and `endIndex`.
+The number of tokens minted is equal to `endIndex - startIndex + 1`.

 The rental tokens are stored in a double mapping such as this: